almamedia/kivi-wordpress/README.md

 Just drop extract the package in the `plugins` directory of your WP installation.
 'KIVI items' and 'KIVI' tabs will appear in the dashboard.
 'KIVI' is the admin area, 'KIVI items' will list the imported items.

+It could better to implement system cron instead of default WP-cron (interval 15 minutes or less).
+See https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/
+This is not a requirement.
+With a low traffic website, there might be too much time between syncs and some data updates might be skipped.

 ## Settings

 - REST: User name and password.
 These are for connecting to Kivi.
+For testing and developing, use `demo-kohdelista` `LZrz@MP*7t`

 - Brand color.
 This will change some the colors of the plugin provided template page.
 For real customisations and theme like look and feel, a separate template for KIVI items should be implemented on the template directory.